 Then they consolidate departmental data and market research to benchmark performance against industry standards.

-But like Florian from Novo noted, getting data from internal budget owners can be troublesome if you don't have the right tools.
+But getting data from internal budget owners can be troublesome if you don't have the right tools.

 (More on that later.)

 The next step?
 Data hygiene.
 FP&A analysts must be confident that their numbers are correct.